 Above: I started with standard brown eggs from the farmers’ market.
 Any egg will do–but I would have loved to see these sprouts coming out of pastel-colored or spotted eggs from Araucana or Welsummer hens, had I found those eggs at the market.

-When I began to research growing wheat grass, I couldn't find one definitive tutorial.
-Everyone seemed to have a different method: there were folks who soaked their grains just once before planting them and others with a more complicated triple-soak and rinse approach.
-I found one camp of wheat grass enthusiasts who covered the tops of their seeds with soil, and others who let them sprout with no blanket of soil to protect them.
+When I began to research how to grow wheat grass, I couldn’t find one definitive tutorial.
+Everyone seemed to have a different method: there were folks who soaked their grains just once before planting them and others with a more complicated triple-soak-and-rinse approach.
+I found one camp of enthusiasts who covered the tops of their seeds with soil, and others who let them sprout with no blanket of soil to protect them.
 The predicted sprout times varied wildly too: some said they saw sprouts in just a few days, others claimed sprouts came only after a week of waiting.

-As usual: I wanted to find the least labor-intensive way in.
+As usual: I wanted to find the least labor-intensive way.
 In the end, I made a dozen green-topped eggs.
 One set of six had drainage holes and seeds covered in soil, the other had no drainage and seeds left out to breathe.
-I didn't bother with any rinsing or soaking at all.
+I didn’t bother to rinse or soak.
 All of my eggs sprouted cheery green tops.
 Turns out the instructions vary so drastically because just about any method will yield the desired results: green grass, fast.

-Above: A dense single layer of wheat seed (also called wheat berries).
-No need to head to the nursery for seed; I found mine in the grains section of my local organic market.
+Above: Sprinkle a dense single layer of wheat seed (also called wheat berries).
+No need to head to the nursery for seed; I found mine in the grains section of a local organic market.

-Above: Eggs awaiting their green tops on a sunny windowsill.
-Don't worry too much about the seeds getting adequate sunlight—my eggs sprouted within three days in a north-facing window.
+Above: Seeds will germinate on a sunny windowsill.
+Don’t worry too much about the seeds getting adequate sunlight–my eggs sprouted within three days in a north-facing window.

-Above: Look for bright green tops after just four days and paler shoots even sooner.
+Above: Look for bright green tops after just three days and paler shoots even sooner.

-Above: I used a White Porcelain Egg Carton by Seletti to prop my eggs on the tabletop; $19.00 from Design Menagerie.
-If a porcelain egg carton isn't in your china cabinet, a paper egg carton with the top cut off looks just as sweet.
+Above: I used a White Porcelain Egg Carton by Seletti to prop my eggs on the tabletop; $19 from Design Menagerie.
+A paper egg carton with the top cut off will work just as well.

-Above: Perfect on a tabletop, there's no reason why you can't repeat the same process in a lined Easter basket to create a bed of fresh grass for nesting chocolate eggs and jelly beans.
+Above: You also could grow wheat grass in a lined Easter basket to create a bed of fresh grass to hide chocolate eggs and jelly beans.